bardhprenkaj/HANSEL/README.md

 * **DyGRACE**: Dynamic Graph Counterfactual Explainer, a semi-supervised GCE method that uses two representation learners and a logistic regressor to find valid counterfactuals

+* **GRACIE**: Graph Recalibration and Adaptive Counterfactual Inspection and Explanation

 ## How to use:

-Lets see an small example of how to use the framework.
+Let's see a small example of how to use the framework.

 ### Config file

-First, we need to create a config json file with the option we want to use in our experiment.
-In the file config/ECMLPKDD/manager_config_example_dygrace.json it is possible to find all options for each componnent of the framework.
+First, we must create a config JSON file with the option we want to use in our experiment.
+In the file config/best_models/tree-cycles/gracie/0.json, it is possible to find all options for each component of the framework.

 ```json
 {